-In early FY2023, we began work on a human rights salience assessment across our entire value chain to identify and prioritize human rights risks relevant to BD aligned with the United Nations Guiding Principles Reporting Framework criteria regarding scale, scope, remendability and likelihood.
+In FY2023, we completed a human rights salience assessment across our entire value chain to identify and prioritize human rights risks relevant to BD aligned with the United Nations Guiding Principles Reporting Framework criteria regarding scale, scope, remendability and likelihood.
+The assessment identified five salient Human Rights issues that we focused our efforts on in FY2024.